Self-Specialization: Uncovering Latent Expertise within Large Language Models: Experimental Settings

 \paragraph{Metrics.} In our study, all tasks are approached as a unified text generation problem, aiming to assess the capabilities of generative models.
-In alignment with an established convention \citep{parmar2022boxbart}, we adopt \textsc{$F_1$-Score} and also \textsc{Rouge-L} \citep{lin-2004-rouge} as our evaluation metrics.
+In alignment with an established convention \citep{parmar2022boxbart}, we adopt \textsc{$F_1$-Score} as our main evaluation metric, given an early observation that \textsc{Rouge-L} \citep{lin-2004-rouge}, as shown in Table \ref{table:main_results_rouge} in Appendix, exhibits a strong correlation with \textsc{$F_1$-Score}.